supercamilo/react-flight-finder-sample/README.md

 * Unit tests.
 * Implement logic to handle flights ending the next day.
 This currently triggers some display and sorting issues on the `FlightChart` component.
 * Enhance the `FlightChart` component using an advanced Gantt chart component.
+* Display the time scale dynamically (according to the flights on screen)

 ## Data